Why Do Dogs Howl? These Are the Top 7 Reasons—and How to Stop It

 Pongsak Sawangarom/Getty Images

 Dogs may howl when they are sick, especially if they are crated or confined, as a way to let anyone in earshot know they’re not feeling well, says Jen Kasten, DVM, professional services veterinarian with Dechra Veterinary Products.
 It can be hard to know for sure whether the cry has to do with illness, so be aware of these signs that your dog isn’t feeling well.

 It’s pretty darn cute when a little puppy howls like it’s a big dog, but encouraging your wee pup could be one of the puppy training mistakes you’ll regret later.
-“If your pup howls and you give him tons of attention, he will learn to howl anytime he wants a pet, a walk, or even a treat from the kitchen,” says Colleen Demling-Riley, a canine behaviorist with Dogtopia.
+“If your pup howls and you give him tons of attention, he will learn to howl anytime he wants a pet, a walk or even a treat from the kitchen,” says Colleen Demling-Riley, a canine behaviorist.